wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

          Warning at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:350): unexpected error has occurred, but yours did!
          Error at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:352): The startCompetition() method (or methods called by it) should have handled the exception above.

-      Looking at the stack trace, we can see a ``java.lang.ArithmeticException: / by zero`` exception has occurred on line 25.
-If you look at the two variables which are used on the right-hand side of the ``=`` operator, you might notice one of them has not been initialized.
-This means its value is, by default, zero.
-And, the zero-value variable is used in the denominator of a division operation.
+      Looking at the stack trace, we can see a ``java.lang.ArithmeticException: / by zero`` exception has occurred on line 24.
+If you look at the two variables which are used on the right-hand side of the ``=`` operator, you might notice one of them has been initialized to zero.
+Looks like someone forgot to update it!
+Furthermore, the zero-value variable is used in the denominator of a division operation.
 Hence, the divide by zero error happens.

-      Alternatively, by running the single-step debugger and stopping on line 25, you could inspect the value of all variables to discover ``shoulderToElbow_in`` has a value of ``0``.
+      Alternatively, by running the single-step debugger and stopping on line 24, you could inspect the value of all variables to discover ``shoulderToElbow_in`` has a value of ``0``.

    .. group-tab:: C++